On Venus, Have We Got a Rabbi!: History

-The story was written in about seven years after author's last published story (not counting reprints in collections).
+The story was written in about seven years after the author's last published story (not counting reprints in collections).

 In 2016 the Tablet Magazine reprinted the story with the preface which described the origin of the story.
 William Tenn decided to retire from writing and devote himself to professorship under his original name of Philip Klass.
 However, in 1973 he met with his fans at a sci-fi convention and addressing the question why he quit, he answered there is not much market for what he wanted to write and mentioned this particular title thinking it to be an example of a non-starter.
-But it turned out that one of the fans was planning a collection of Jewish science fiction, so William Tenn wrote what he described as " a small monument to Sholem Aleichem", "The result: a magisterial meditation on Jewish identity, history, persecution, and pathologies that is both deeply thoughtful and utterly hilarious. ".
+But it turned out that one of the fans was planning a collection of Jewish science fiction, so William Tenn wrote what he described as " a small monument to Sholem Aleichem", "The result: a magisterial meditation on Jewish identity, history, persecution, and pathologies that is both deeply thoughtful and utterly hilarious."

 In 1978 it was translated in German as Wir haben einen Rabbi auf der Venus and in 1998 in Russian as Таки у нас на Венере есть рабби!.

 William Tenn delivered the reading of the story on WNYC's Spinning on Air with David Garland, November 22, 2002.
 The reading was accompanied by an interview.